trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/quick_start.rst

   What happens if you allow only for a 1 level method (i.e., no multigrid)?
 How does this affect the preconditioned CG method?

-The option sa for **smoothed aggregation** in the multigrid algorithm parameter can be considered to be optimal for symmetric positive definite problems.
+The option sa for **smoothed aggregation** in the multigrid algorithm parameter can be considered to be optimal for symmetric positive definite (SPD) problems.
 We can compare it with the option unsmoothed as a robust but slower alternative.
 Let’s choose a 3 level multigrid method with unsmoothed transfer operators (i.e., max levels = 3, multigrid algorithm = unsmoothed), then we obtain

 .. warning: